-The SOMAH PA will determine whether the project is eligible or ineligible to be paid the incentive.
+The SOMAH PA will determine whether the project can be paid incentives or whether the project is ineligible to be paid incentives.
 If the project is deemed to be payable, the SOMAH PA, in most cases, will only pay the Host Customer the incentive for the project.